 Faculty members can make requests for physical books to be placed on reserve by using this Book Reserve Form.
 More information on placing books on reserve can be found on the form.

-These books are housed in Access Services and can be borrowed by students whenever the Circulation Desk is open.
+These books are housed in Access Services and can be borrowed by students whenever the Service Desk is open.
 We can place Blommer Science Library and Bioethics Library books on reserve at Lauinger.

 There is no limit to the number of books that can be on a course’s reserves.
 Faculty can choose between 2 hour, 4 hour, 24 hour, and 3 day loan periods.

-Faculty may request books not owned by Georgetown University Library and we will attempt to purchase.
-When purchasing titles for reserve Access will purchase the maximum number of user electronic books whenever possible.
+Faculty may request books not owned by Georgetown University Library and we will attempt to purchase: Purchase Request.
+When purchasing titles for reserve, Access will purchase the maximum number of user electronic books whenever possible.
 We will provide the faculty member with a permalink to the eBooks page on the Library website - this permalink can be copied to the course’s Canvas.
 If no eBook is available we will try to purchase a physical copy of the title.
+Please add mention in the Additional Comments field that the material is Course Reserve material.

 Faculty members can make requests for PDFs of selected book chapters and journal articles by using this Electronic Reserve Request Form.
 More information on requesting electronic reserves can be found on the form.